Sumukhi Suresh: Career

-Sumukhi's first video was Anu Aunty- Engineering Anthem with Varun Agrawal.
-She then did the Maid Sketch with Sanjay Manaktala as the boisterous Parvati Bai.
-Sumukhi rose to fame after portraying the character of 'Sumukhi Chawla', an NGO employee, in India's first mockumentary-style YouTube series—Better Life Foundation.
+Sumukhi's first video was "Anu Aunty – The Engineering Anthem", with Varun Agarwal, which parodied Iggy Azalea's "Fancy" and went viral on social media.
+She then did the "Maid Sketch" with Sanjay Manaktala as the boisterous Parvati Bai.
+Sumukhi rose to fame after portraying the character of Sumukhi Chawla, an NGO employee, in India's first mockumentary-style YouTube series, Better Life Foundation.
 Sumukhi has performed comedy shows with Naveen Richard, the writer of the show Better Life Foundation.
-She also gained popularity for her property "Disgust Me" a by invite, women-only stand-up comedy show.
+She also gained popularity for her property "Disgust Me", an exclusive for women-only stand-up comedy show.

 While talking about improvisation skills in content creation, she said, "While acting comes to me in an easy manner, stand-up takes a lot more effort.
 I started my career with Improv and even now I carry improvisational skills into everything I do.
 As a matter of fact, when I work with Richard, we don’t write the dialogue first, rather we improv first."

 After getting much appreciation for her role in Better Life Foundation, Sumukhi launched a video series called Behti Naak on her own YouTube channel.
 In the video series, she plays Behti Naak, a 10-year-old girl with a deadpan style of humour.
 The videos became viral.

 Sumukhi was approached by Amazon Prime, India to make a web series.
 Pushpavalli, a semi-autobiagraphical series created by Sumukhi Suresh, was released on 15 December on Amazon Prime Video in India and received positive reviews.
 The show is directed by Debbie Rao and stars Naveen Richard, Manish Anand, Preetika Chawla and Shraddha.
-She said, " I'm glad Amazon did not impose on me that the show had to be in Hindi.
+She said, "I'm glad Amazon did not impose on me that the show had to be in Hindi.
 Even if the streaming services have subtitles, a Hindi show does immensely well.
 But I didn't want that.
 I wanted an accurate representation of Bengaluru, where everyone knows at least three languages.
 I'm glad I could present South Indian people with all their quirks and ticks.
 I was also accused of representing every member of the community as flawed.
 But my defence was, 'Look at Nikhil [the man Pushpavalli falls in love with and moves city for]!'
 He's a Kannadiga, and he looks like a bloody flower."
-Naveen Richard pointed to 'Firstpost' that he connected with Sumukhi the most because of their 'South Indian backgrounds'.
+Naveen Richard pointed to Firstpost that he connected with Sumukhi the most because of their 'South Indian backgrounds'.

-Sumukhi performed her first stand up special "Don't Tell Amma" for Amazon Prime Video India which since its release has received positive reviews.
+Sumukhi performed her first stand up special Don't Tell Amma for Amazon Prime Video India which, since its release, has received positive reviews.
 This show was recorded in Bangalore.
-The show wittily describes the relationship between millennials and their Indian Mothers.
-Though the title says Don't tell Amma (Mother), interestingly enough, many people watched the show with their mothers.
+The show wittily describes the relationship between millennials and their Indian mothers.

 Sumukhi, along with fellow comedian and absurdist Naveen Richard, co-created the Prime Video show Go Straight Take Left.
 The show is a compilation of six sketches.